 2. Emotional satisfaction

 My husband and I can always see a difference when we connect deeply while making love.
 There have been times when it feels as though we are worlds apart yet sitting right next to each other or, sometimes, actually having “just sex”.
-In those moments, more times than not, I realize that we have not really made love in a while and feel the need to make that emotional connection.
+In those moments, more times than not, I realize that we have not indulged in emotional love making in a while and feel the need to make that emotional connection.
 After we come together and meet each other in that space, we both feel like we are on the same page again.
+Real love making is critical for the emotional connect that is absent in plain sex.

 3. Deeper connection

 It has been brought to my attention that my husband feels the most loved when I desire him.
 I have also realized I feel better connected to him when we are actively physically intimate on a weekly basis.
 Those two “light bulb” thoughts have helped both me and my husband to intentionally make physical intimacy a priority.
 But not just quickies.
-I’m talking about real, selfless love making.
+I’m talking about real, selfless actual love making.
+Making love in marriage is important, just plain sex is not sufficient.

 1. Selfish desire